SonarSource/sonar-scanning-examples/maven-multimodule/README.md

 </build>
 ```

-Once we have configured JaCoCo to collect coverage data, we need to generate XML coverage report to be imported into
+Once we have configured JaCoCo to collect coverage data, we need to generate the XML coverage report to be imported into
 SonarQube.
 We will use [report-aggregate](https://www.jacoco.org/jacoco/trunk/doc/report-aggregate-mojo.html) goal which
 collects data from all modules dependent on the `tests` module.
-To achieve this we configure JaCoCo plugin by configuring execution
+To achieve this we configure the JaCoCo plugin by configuring execution
  of `report-aggregate` goal in `verify` phase.
 See [pom.xml](tests/pom.xml)

 ```xml